 - Give you and your loved ones peace of mind

 Here is a checklist of the steps you can take right now to continue to live life to the fullest with prostate cancer:

 Talk to your doctor(s) and make sure you he or she fully explains your current state of prostate health and what to expect in both the short- and long-term.
 Read and learn as much as you can about prostate health and prostate cancer.
-The Internet has made it easy to stay up to date by receiving notifications whenever studies or articles about prostate health, prostate cancer treatments, and other topics of interest are released to the media.
+The Internet has made it easy to stay up to date by receiving notifications whenever studies or articles about prostate health, Side Effects of Prostate Cancer Treatments, prostate cancer treatments, and other topics of interest are released to the media.
 Establish a file as new information is released so you can talk to your doctor(s) about it.

 Just because you have prostate cancer does not mean you should stop doing things that can help prevent it; in fact, right now is the perfect time to take immediate positive action and focus on staying as healthy as possible.
 You have to understand that cancer is a serious disease that is now defining how you live for the rest of your life and you need to provide your body with maximum immunity and strength to prevent any reoccurrence.
 With that in mind, here are 19 lifestyle and dietary steps you can take right now to promote prostate health.
 These steps are based on over 200 studies over 15 years and are part of the foundations of The Prostate Diet and the 6 Pillars of Prostate Health.
 They provide maximum protection for you and your prostate.